csifrance/FactoViaOne.OpenSourceHardware/Documentation/010-[ARK1124]-Assemble-SSD-&-RAM.md

 ![image.jpg](./Resource-Images/150-InsertAngledRAM.jpg)

 * push the RAM into horizontal position to suppress the initial angle.
-Ensure the left and right metallic blocking systems are in place in the semi-circle cut of the RAM
+Ensure the left and right semi-metallic circle blocking systems are in place in the semi-circle cut of Circuit board of the RAM (Note : the semi-metalic circle are not exactly aligned with the slot)

 ![image.jpg](./Resource-Images/160-PutRAMhorizontaltoremoveAngle.jpg)